Kids lunch box recipes, south Indian veg recipes

 Finding ideas for kids lunch box is one of the challenging tasks for many mums, especially if the kids are fussy or demanding.
 As mums we are more interested to load their boxes with nutrition and want to make it interesting for the kids.
 Iam a vegetarian which it comes to packing Lunch box, I do not pack anything that has been prepared with egg or meat, since the food is stored for several hours before consumption.
 Egg and meat are supposed to be eaten within 2 hours of preparing.
 I have put together some of my recipes that are good for lunch boxes, all these are mostly Indian that can be made in less than an hour.
 Based on my experience, I have categorized as roti, rolls, rice and breads and i have shared how these could be made more interesting for fussy eaters.
 There are no pasta and noodles recipes, since I do not think they remain good or tasty after few hours.

 Kids are different some like to eat only rice items as they are lazy to chew roti /chapathi or bread and they feel rice can be finished faster.
 While some like to eat only finger foods like roti or roti rolls or sandwiches.
 After a short survey talking to other mums, I have understood that most kids love to munch on some finger foods like roti rolls, sandwich or burgers, so that they could rush to play in the leisure .

-Lunch box rice recipes: You can pack these either with a salad or some chips or boondi to make it interesting.
-I have posted 36 one pot meal recipes, feel free to check here on my rice noodles section for better choice.
-Below is the list of some that have been liked by my friend’s kids and my kids for lunch box.
+Lunch box rice recipes: You can pack these either with a salad or some healthy baked chips or a stir fried vegetable to make it interesting.
+I have posted 36 rice recipes, feel free to check here on my rice section for better choice.
+Below is the list of recipes that have been liked by my friend’s kids and my kids for lunch box.

 soya chunks fried rice